Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

 #### Configure using the configuration.yml

-In your OpenProject packaged installation, you can modify the `/opt/openproject/config/configuration.yml` file.
-This will contain the complete OpenProject configuration and can be extended  to include a section for the header checking.
+In your ProyeksiApp packaged installation, you can modify the `/opt/openproject/config/configuration.yml` file.
+This will contain the complete ProyeksiApp configuration and can be extended  to include a section for the header checking.